SuadeLabs/fire/documentation/properties/capital_tier.md

 with in a special way by transitional arrangements during  a transitional period).

+The fields here are listed in a flat structure as they are mutaully exclusive.
 ### tier_1
 Securities classed as tier 1 capital instruments, these include securities classed as common equity tier 1 and securities classed as additional tier 1